Anabolic Steroids: Side Effects & Dangers

-Anabolic steroids are a Schedule III controlled substance regulated by the United States DEA.
+Anabolic steroids are a Schedule III controlled substance regulated by the U.S. Drug Enforcement Administration.
 Anabolic steroids can be legally obtained when prescribed by doctors to treat hormone problems in men, including delayed puberty, and muscle loss from cancer and AIDS.

-Illicit steroids may be smuggled into the U.S. illegally and are sold online or obtained in gyms, typically in an effort for people to boost athletic performance or improve physical appearance by increasing muscle mass and strength.
-The National Institute of Drug Abuse indicates that the majority of people who misuse anabolic steroids are male weightlifters in their 20s and 30s.
+Illicit steroids may be smuggled into the U.S. illegally and are sold online or obtained in gyms, typically in an effort to boost athletic performance or improve physical appearance by increasing muscle mass and strength.
+The National Institute on Drug Abuse (NIDA) indicates that the majority of people who misuse anabolic steroids are male weightlifters in their 20s and 30s.

-Use of anabolic steroids may have a wide range of adverse health effects depending on the age and sex of the user, the type, amount and dose of anabolic steroid used, as well as the length of time used.
+Use of anabolic steroids may have a wide range of adverse health effects depending on the age and sex of the user, type, amount and dose, as well as the length of time used.